Oeufhp/SuicidePreventionApp/README.md

 # SuicidePreventionApp
-prototype of suicide prevention appplication for android
+This is a prototype of android application created by Pitarn Harnpanichpun and Nawat Vatanawood during 2 months summer internship at Telecom Bretagne, Plouzane, France.